Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 👑 Día de los Reyes Magos — January 6

-This heart-warming celebration honors the Three Wise Men who brought gifts to the Christ child.
-Families share a Rosca de Reyes (“king’s cake”) — a ring-shaped bread topped with candied fruit and a hidden figurine representing baby Jesus.
+Día de los Reyes Magos (Three Kings’ Day) celebrates the arrival of the Wise Men who brought gifts to the Christ child.
+Families gather to share a Rosca de Reyes—a ring-shaped sweet bread decorated with candied fruit and hiding a small figurine representing the baby Jesus.

 Families share festive Rosca de Reyes, a playful tradition during Three Kings Day while enjoying a holiday stay at Amari—Sayulita’s most-loved hotel.